s-victor/TinyPedal/docs/customization.md

 Note, brake maximum thickness (for percentage wear calculation) is retrieved at the moment when car leaves garage or has brake repaired or changed.
 Reloading a preset or restarting APP in the middle of a running stint could result wrong maximum thickness and percentage wear calculation, which should be avoided.

-    front_brake_failure_thickness, rear_brake_failure_thickness
+**Notes to brake failure thickness:**

-Manually set millimeter thickness threshold at brake failure, this setting affects brake thickness readings and overall brake wear calculation.
-For example, if brake thickness is `40`mm, and brake failure thickness is `25`mm, then effective thickness is 40 - 25 = 15mm.
+Brake failure thickness is millimeter thickness threshold at brake failure, which affects brake wear calculation accuracy, and can be customized for specific vehicle class in `Brake editor`.

+For example, if `brake thickness` is `40`mm, and `failure thickness` is `25`mm, then `effective thickness` is `40 - 25 = 15mm`.

-Note, brake failure thickness threshold data is not available from game API, it may require testing to find out, and may vary from vehicle to vehicle.
+Since brake failure thickness threshold data is not available from game API, it may require testing to find out, and may vary from vehicle to vehicle.
 Front brake failure thickness threshold can be different from rear brake.
 Thickness threshold value should not exceed brake maximum thickness, otherwise brake wear readings will not be displayed correctly.

 Some reference brake failure thickness threshold:
 Hypercar and P2 classes in `LMU` usually have `25`mm brake failure threshold.
-GTE & LMGT3 class in `LMU` usually has `30`mm brake failure threshold.
+GTE and LMGT3 class in `LMU` usually has `30`mm brake failure threshold.

     show_remaining
 Show total remaining brake in percentage that changes color according to wear.